iva2k/ionic4-feathersjsplus-starter/TUTORIAL.md

 - app.module.ts (use Angular animations)
 - src/models/user.ts (couple fields added to the user model)

-Let's implement show/hide button directive in the password field.
+#### Show Password

+Let's implement a show/hide button for the password field.
+It is much better UX than a second password field that forses users to re-enter the password, which is very annoying way in the age of password managers and fingerprint logins.
+We will use a directive.

 ```bash
 ionic generate directive directives/showHidePass